sarojvrc/Blog-Backups/cl7zurfp006q6ewnv1f7xhv3h.md

 > Final cost:          0.00497684 ETH
 ```

-Now if you noticed you will see, a new file is created inside the *migrations* folder named as *1_initial_migration.js*.
-1 is used for the serialization of the deployment process, means it will deploy first.
+Now if you noticed you will see, that a new file is created inside the *migrations* folder named *1_initial_migration.js*.
+1 is used for the serialization of the deployment process, which means it will deploy first.

 ```
 const Migrations = artifacts.require("Migrations");